 Stem Cell Therapy

-Stem cell therapy is a method used to renew diseased or damaged tissues and organs.
-In this treatment, stem cells taken from the person’s own body or from a compatible donor are used.
-Stem cells are transferred to the patient and transplanted to the area that needs to be repaired.
-The treatment method is determined depending on the patient’s condition and the disease that needs to be treated.
+Stem cell therapy is a method used to regenerate diseased or damaged tissues and organs.
+This treatment uses stem cells from the person’s own body or from a compatible donor.
+The stem cells are transferred to the patient and transplanted into the area that needs repair.
+The method of treatment is determined depending on the patient’s condition and the disease that needs to be treated.

-Stem cell therapy is used as an effective method in the treatment of various diseases.
-These diseases include congenital metabolic disorders, bone marrow diseases, immune system problems and healing of damaged tissues.
-In addition, stem cell therapy is used in the treatment of neurological diseases such as Alzheimer’s and Parkinson’s and in the treatment of spinal cord injuries.
+Stem cell therapy is used as an effective method of treating various diseases.
+These include congenital metabolic disorders, bone marrow diseases, immune system problems and healing of damaged tissues.
+Stem cell therapy is also used in the treatment of neurological diseases such as Alzheimer’s, Parkinson’s and spinal cord injuries.

 Stem Cell Therapy Application Methods

-Stem cell therapy is performed with stem cells obtained from different sources.
-These sources include bone marrow, peripheral blood, cord blood, embryonic stem cells and fat tissue.
-Stem cells can be transferred as autologous (taken from the person’s own body), allogeneic (taken from a donor) or haploidentical (taken from a semi-compatible donor).
-Stem cells are used by intravenous access or by injection into the damaged area.
-The success rate of the treatment varies depending on the type, stage and condition of the patient.
+Stem cell therapy is performed with stem cells from different sources.
+These sources include bone marrow, peripheral blood, cord blood, embryonic stem cells and adipose tissue.
+Stem cells can be autologous (from one’s own body), allogeneic (from a donor) or haploidentical (from a half-matched donor).
+Stem cells are injected intravenously or over the damaged area.
+The success rate of treatment depends on the type and stage of the disease and the patient’s condition.